cloud-native-toolkit/cloud-native-toolkit-workshop/activity-3/README.md

     oc pipeline --tekton ${GIT_URL}#master -p scan-image=false
     ```
     - Enter git username (ie user1, user2, etc..) and password `password` if prompted
-    - Use down arrow and select `ibm-nodejs`
+    - Use down arrow and select `ibm-java-gradle`
     - Open the url to see the pipeline running in the OpenShift Console